projectsyn/lieutenant-api/README.md

 **Please note that this project is in it's early stages and under active development**.

+This repository is part of Project Syn.
+For documentation on Project Syn and this component, see https://syn.tools.

+## Documentation

+Documentation for this component is written using [Asciidoc][asciidoc] and [Antora][antora].
+It is located in the [docs/](docs) folder.
+The [Divio documentation structure](https://documentation.divio.com/) is used to organize its content.

 ## OpenAPI Spec

 The API is specified in [OpenAPI 3](https://swagger.io/docs/specification/about/) format.